 Brown recluse spiders pose a threat to public health in all states where the spiders are abundant.
 Unfortunately, the brown recluse can be found in nearly all areas of Texas, but most reported bite cases occur in the central region.
-It is well known that the brown recluse, unlike black widows, inflict necrotic bite wounds, and recent research has found that these wounds result from particular compounds in brown recluse venom that cause tissue necrosis.
+It is well known that the brown recluse, unlike black widows, inflicts necrotic bite wounds, and recent research has found that these wounds result from particular compounds in brown recluse venom that cause tissue necrosis.
+Research has been conducted accordingly, to make sure that no stone is left unturned.
+Specialized equipment has been used at all times such as using a pipette tip to help improve their results and make sure that cross-contamination doesn’t occur (if you would like more information on a pipette tip, then you can see what a pipette tip offering is like here).
 Considering the danger posed by this spider species, it is important for residents of Texas to recognize the specimens when they are encountered.

 While black widows are relatively easy to identify on account of their jet black exterior, bulbous abdomen and conspicuous red hourglass design, the brown recluse appears similar to many common household spider species.
 In fact, researchers have found that people often mistake wolf spiders, the southern house spider, woodlouse hunter spiders and fishing spiders for the brown recluse.
 The brown recluse can be identified by its three pairs of eyes, which is unusual as most spider species possess four pairs.
 The brown recluse also has an inverted violin-shaped marking on its dorsal thorax, but upon finding a specimen that you suspect of being a brown recluse, its best not to make an attempt to handle the spider in an effort to locate this marking.
 Most brown recluse bites occur indoors, while most black widow bites occur outdoors.
 In rare cases, brown recluse bite wounds may require amputations or skin grafts in order to remove infected skin.